National Unity Party (Myanmar): History

-The Burma Socialist Programme Party changed its name to the National Unity Party (NUP) on 24 September 1988.
+The Burma Socialist Programme Party changed its name to the NUP on 24 September 1988.

 The NUP contested the 1990 general election and was seen as a proxy party of the Tatmadaw (military) and the main rival to Aung San Suu Kyi's National League for Democracy.
 The NUP was defeated in the election, but the results were not recognised by the Tatmadaw and subsequently voided.

 The NUP played a relatively minor role in Burmese politics after 1990 and maintained close ties with the Tatmadaw during the period of military rule under the State Peace and Development Council, which ended in 2011.
 Before 2011, the party membership consisted mainly of former Ne Win loyalists, former BSPP members, and top military commanders.

 The party contested the 2010 general election as the main challenger to the pro-military Union Solidarity and Development Party (USDP); the NUP had nominated 999 parliamentary candidates nationwide (contesting at both national and regional levels), second only to the 1,100 candidates nominated by the USDP.
 The NUP joined other opposition parties in accusing the USDP of vote rigging after the USDP won a supermajority of the seats in a landslide victory.
 Twelve NUP candidates were elected to the Pyithu Hluttaw, five to the Amyotha Hluttaw, and 46 to the State and Regional Hluttaws.

 The NUP ran 763 candidates in the 2015 general election, all of whom lost except for one in Kachin State who was elected to the Amyotha Hluttaw.

+The NUP plans to run in the 2025 Myanmar general election.